traffic.core.flight

 Apply features on time windows.

-The following is performed: :rtype: Flight
+The following is performed are performed in order. :rtype: Flight

 • a new column rounded rounds the timestamp at the given rate;